Nicholas Lemann, Michel Hockx & more

 Last week, the White House said it was “very disappointed” in China for denying a visa to another journalist working for The New York Times in Beijing, forcing him to leave the country after eight years.
-What else should the U.S....
+What else should the U.S. government...

 Some two dozen journalists employed by The New York Times and Bloomberg News have not yet received the visas they need to continue to report and live in China after the end of this year.
-Without them, they will effectively be expelled from...
+Without them, they will effectively be expelled from the...

 To those raised in the Marxist tradition, nothing in the media happens by accident.
 In China, the flagship newspapers are still the “throat and tongue” of the ruling party, and their work is directed by the Party’s Propaganda Department...

 With regular ChinaFile Conversation contributor Elizabeth Economy on the road, we turned to her colleague Adam Segal, Maurice R. Greenberg Senior Fellow for China Studies at the Council on Foreign Relations in New York.
 Segal said that “the time for...

 On February 5, 2013, ChinaFile celebrated its official launch by bringing together a panel of former and current New York Times correspondents, whose collective China experience spans the course of half a century, to discuss their coverage of China...

 James Fallows, Donald Clarke & more

 James Fallows: Here are some initial reactions on the latest hacking news.We call this the “latest” news because I don’t think anyone, in China or outside, is actually surprised.
 In my own experience in China, which is limited compared with many of...